yashkant/vilbert-textvqa/README.md

 Check `README.md` under `data-release` for more details.

 ## Training
-We provide details on running both the baseline and ConCAT experiments.
+We provide commands to run both the baseline and ConCAT experiments.

 #### Baseline